Azure/Cloud-Native/website/blog/zero-to-hero/2022-09-12-containerapps.md

 Conclusion

-In this article, we looked at a few ways to deploy your cloud native applications to Azure Container Apps and how to decide which one to use based on where you are in your app’s journey to the cloud.
+In this article, we looked at a few ways to deploy your Cloud-Native applications to Azure Container Apps and how to decide which one to use based on where you are in your app’s journey to the cloud.

 To learn more, visit [Azure Container Apps | Microsoft Azure](https://azure.microsoft.com/services/container-apps/?WT.mc_id=javascript-74010-cxa) today!